-Svenska med baby’s goal is to create a meeting place for parents and children from different neighbourhoods and from cultures all over the world.
+Svenska med baby is a non-profit, non-partisan and non-religious association whos goal is to create a meeting place for parents and children from different neighbourhoods and from cultures all over the world.
 With their children as the common denominator, through our open parent groups and activities we aim to bring together new and established Swedes for them to learn from each other’s unique perspective and grow together.

 What we strive for is to create unity, break free from segregation and offer help in practicing Swedish through our meet-ups and social networks.
 To join is free of charge out regular groups requires no pre-registration.

 The founders of Svenska med baby are Karin Bruce and Ylva Strander, who were on parental leave at the time.
 It was then run by Anna Libietis until the summer of 2016 together with the organisation Internationella bekantskaper.
-Following, since the autumn of 2016 Caroline von Uexküll has been manager of operations.
+Following, since the autumn of 2019 Emelia Frennmark has been manager of operations.

-From its start until today, Svenska med baby has grown into a national organisation which operates in 16 municipalities all the way from the northern Umeå to the southern Malmö.
+From its start until today, Svenska med baby has grown into a national organisation which operates in 9 municipalities all the way from Sundsvall to Malmö, with 16 active Open groups for parents.

 Noticeably, in 2014 Svenska med baby was awarded twofold by “Årets Wendela” and the county of Stockholm’s award for outstanding work against xenophobia and racism.
 In 2015, Svenska med baby was also awarded with the “Martin Luther King priset”.